alinnman/celestial-navigation/README.md

 ## Reaching out for beta testers

-Want to join the development of robust celestial navigation software packaged in a internet-independent Android app?<br>
+Want to join the development of robust celestial navigation software packaged in an internet-independent Android app?<br>
 [Read more here!](https://github.com/alinnman/celestial-navigation/discussions/29)

 ## Online Demo